 For each domestic CMU, the volume of at least one Bid or the maximum selectable volume by the auction algorithm of a combination of Bids related to this CMU (taking into account all bids related to a CMU including linked Bids and mutually exclusive Bids) shall be equal to the (Remaining) Eligible Volume for the corresponding CMU as determined during the Prequalification Process.
 For each non-domestic CMU, the volume of the submitted Bid expect to equal to the volume of the Bid selected in the Pre-Auction for the same CMU.
-In case the (Remaining) Eligible Volume determined during the Prequalification process were to exceed this Bid volume, it is not expected that this additional volume is bid into the Auction.
+In case the (Remaining) Eligible Volume, it is not expected that this additional volume is bid into the Auction.

-&lt;sup>3 A signed technical agreement is a prerequisite to prequalify to ensure compliancy with the grid connection process foreseen in the Federal Grid Code.
+5 A signed technical agreement is a prerequisite to prequalify to ensure compliancy with the grid connection process foreseen in the Federal Grid Code.
 Today this compliancy corresponds to the delivery of a detail study (later on in the document referred to as "EDS")